ugoiloh/devops_nanodegree/project_starter/README.md

 ### Project Title - Deploy a high-availability web app using CloudFormation
-This folder provides the solution dtails of this project.
+This folder provides the solution details of this project.

 #### project-2.png
 The file contains the refernce architecture (Infrastructure diagram) for the project